SciML/ColPrac/README.md

 *   **Bugs:** We may make backwards incompatible behavior changes if the current implementation is clearly broken, that is, if it contradicts the documentation or if a well-understood behavior is not properly implemented due to a bug.
 *   **Internal changes:** Non-public API may be changed or removed.
-    The public API is all exported symbols, plus any unexported symbols that are explicitly documented as part of the public API, for instance documented as part of standard usage in the README or hosted documentation.
+    The public API is defined as all exported symbols, plus any unexported symbols that are explicitly documented as part of the public API, for instance, documented as part of standard usage in the README or hosted documentation.
 *   **Exception behavior:**
     *   Exceptions may be replaced with non-error behavior.
     For instance, we may change a function to compute a result instead of raising an exception, even if that error is documented.

     *   Error message text may change.
     *   Exception types may change unless the exception type for a specific error condition is specified in the documentation.
-*   **Floating point numerical details:** The specific floating point values may change at any time.
+*   **Floating-point numerical details:** The specific floating-point values may change at any time.
     Users should rely only on approximate accuracy, numerical stability, or statistical properties, not on the specific bits computed.
 *   **New exports**: Adding a new export is never considered breaking.
     However, one should consider carefully before exporting a commonly used name that might clash with an existing name (especially, if clashing with `Base`).